 “The Myddelton Arms, of Dutch design and dating from the mid-16th century, has a remarkable roof with an unusual arrangement of windows known locally as the ‘eyes of Ruthin’.
-It was build by Sir Richard Cough in the late 16th century.
-Adjacent is the Castle Hotel, formerly the White Lion, an elegant Georgian building which once had a cock-pit at the rear.”
+It was built by Sir Richard Cough in the late 16th century.
+Adjacent is the Castle Hotel, formerly the White Lion, an elegant Georgian building which once had a cockpit at the rear.”

 We head down the street to see the oldest house in the area.
 This one is opposite it.

 Old doors that have been there for hundreds of years.

 The courtyard is a lovely place to sit.

 Here we look at the crooked wood in the building as we listen to the birds and watch snapdragons sway in the gentle afternoon breeze.
 At the top is a door.
 I wonder why there is a door so high.

 Explorason runs around in the garden and enjoys the spring day.

 We head back along the 13th Century Streets and are in awe of the old buildings.